yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/traversing-general-graphs/stress-test.md

 - It simply isn't feasible to use the native features of YugabyteDB, those of PostgreSQL, or indeed those of _any_ SQL database, to discover _all_ the paths in any typically highly connected graph that's likely to be interesting in practice—especially, for example, the IMDb data.

 - It _is_ straightforward to use ordinary SQL features to discover the _shortest_ paths in even very large and highly connected graphs.
-However, you cannot use the `WITH` clause recursive substatement for this purpose because it doesn't let you implement early pruning.
-Rather, you must use a table-based approach that implements the `WITH` clause recursive substatement's algorithm explicitly by hand.
+However, you cannot use the recursive CTE for this purpose because it doesn't let you implement early pruning.
+Rather, you must use a table-based approach that implements the recursive CTE's algorithm explicitly by hand.

 ## Implication of the stress-test experiment for the implementation of the computation of of Bacon Numbers

-The introduction to the [Computing Bacon Numbers for actors listed in the IMDb](../../bacon-numbers/) section mentions this data set:
+The introduction to the section [Using a recursive CTE to compute Bacon Numbers for actors listed in the IMDb](../../bacon-numbers/) mentions this data set:

 - [imdb.small.txt](http://cs.oberlin.edu/~gr151/imdb/imdb.small.txt): a... file with just a handful of performers (161), fully connected